-History Week is our state annual festival of history, celebrated each year in the first week of September.
+History Week is our state's annual festival of history, celebrated each year in the first week of September.

 In 2013, the theme is 'Picture This'.
 Art and photography are powerful tools for the historian.
 People have long manipulated their images and all cultures have created their view of the world through visual representations.
 The development of the visual has changed, informed and sculpted society.
 History Week 2013 will bring the past into view through the frame of images.

-Events have included community activities including discovery tours, art exhibitions, talks, award presentations, concerts, open days, photographic and historical displays and community fairs.
+Events include community activities such as discovery tours, art exhibitions, talks, award presentations, concerts, open days, photographic and historical displays, and community fairs.

 Margo is an oral historian in the City of Sydney's History Program.
 Topic: Sydney fashion world from the 1950s to the 1990s: boutique retailing, backroom artisans, celebrity clients, shimmering zoot suits, luxury fur and vintage chic.